Atlanta Special Trk 20 Bukka White (Booker T. White) Recorded: Memphis, Tennessee Album: Parchman Farm - Roots RTS 33055 [email protected]

 Bukka

-This is song Atlanta Special, Runnin' all down Georgia All down the south An all through the of Mexico
+is song Atlanta Special, here Runnin' all down through All down the south An all through the of Mexico

-I was a little boy I was startin' to this train And I never forget, I fifteen old.
+When I was a boy I was startin' to catchin' this And I never forget, I years old.

-I hear'd that train that That 8:45 was hittin' rail I had my mule goin' to the To do some for my old grandfather.
+I hear'd train that mo'nin That 8:45 was hittin' rail I had my goin' to the field To do some for my old grandfather.

-But when this train was down the line She picked up it.
+But when this train was comin' down the She up wit' it.

-I eased on out And I caught the old train That on down
+I eased on out And I caught the old freight That on down

 Oh, I got to thinkin' Atlanta, Georgia.
-I say, 'I b'lieve I go where my old live at.'
+I say, 'I b'lieve I go back my old grandmother at.'

-Oh, one night I was sittin' Boilin' some corn on the railroad track.
-I thought about what my old me years ago.
-Said 'You got to what you sew.
-If you be a good boy, you gon' bad luck.'
+Oh, one I was sittin' down some corn down on the railroad track.
+I thought about what my old told me ago.
+Said got to reap what you sew.
+If you don't be a boy, you gon' bad luck.'

 I made me a (they'll it) (This way Atlanta, Georgia)